-Meet my family.
 Every Monday we gather for dinner at University Place, home to GG (my mother) and Nana (my mother-in-law).
-On Family Day, September 25th, our group included my husband and all three of our children, one daughter-in-law, and all four grandchildren.
+On Family Day, celebrated on the 4th Monday in September, our group included my husband and all three of our children, one daughter-in-law, and all four grandchildren.
 My sister-in-law was there too, but she was the photographer.
 Thanks, Aunt Suzie!

 I have studied the impact of family meals for nearly two decades and I’ve learned that they are much more than the food consumed.
 Making family meals happen makes a difference – in fact, more often than not, eating together was a key solution to the feeding issues those families were experiencing.
 I’m more convinced than ever that making time for family meals reaps many benefits.

 Here are 4 things I’ve learned about family meals:

 Meals connect people